 The Cost of Living (Tenant Protection)(Scotland) Act was introduced in October 2022.
-It was a response to the emergency situation caused by the impact of the cost crisis on people who rent their home in Scotland.
+It is an emergency response to the situation caused by the impact of the cost crisis on people who rent their home in Scotland.

 The measures in the act:

-- protect tenants by stabilising their housing costs
+- protect private tenants by stabilising their housing costs

 - avoid tenants being evicted from the rented sector by a landlord wanting to raise rents between tenancies during the temporary measures, and reduce unlawful evictions